Approved by the Administrative Council on September 16, 2014

 2.3 Authorized use

 Authorized use is predicated on access by an authorized user.
-Authorized use is usage that is consistent with the academic, research and service goals of this institution and that falls within the guidelines of this policy and the policy of the Board of Regents which states that property owned by the institution shall be used only for institutional purposes.
+Authorized use is usage that is consistent with the academic, research, and service goals of this institution and that falls within the guidelines of this policy and the policy of the Board of Regents which states that property owned by the institution shall be used only for institutional purposes.
 Any individually owned computer or electronic device connected to the campus network is also subject to the guidelines of this policy.
-Placement of any network device such as servers, modems, hubs, routers, switches, cameras, etc., must be approved by OIIT prior to being connected to the network.
+Placement of any network device such as servers, modems, hubs, routers, switches, cameras, etc., must be approved by IIT prior to being connected to the network.

 The following individual user privileges are granted contingent upon acceptance of the accompanying individual responsibilities (see 4.)
 These privileges are based on each person developing the skills necessary to be a competent user of computing resources.

 To the greatest extent possible in a public setting the university wants to preserve the individual's privacy.
 The Information Technology professionals at GSW are committed to preserving the privacy of each authorized user of the computer systems.
 However, it is impossible to guarantee such privacy and users must be aware of several specific issues.
 Electronic mail messages are not secure and therefore should not be assumed to be private.
 Also, despite best efforts to prevent it, a determined person could gain unauthorized access to stored data and thus violate your privacy.
 Under the Georgia Open Records law it is possible that information stored on a computer system, including electronic mail, would be available for inspection by any member of the public.
 Finally, in the process of performing normal system/network management and auditing functions, it may be necessary to view user's files or confidential information.
 However, system, network and application administrators are bound by both professional ethics as well as job requirements to respect the privacy of those involved and not initiate disclosure of information obtained in this manner unless it is discovered that provisions of this policy or existing state or federal laws have been violated.
-Users shall not perform security scanning, probing or monitoring services without appropriate permission.
+Users shall not perform security scanning, probing or monitoring services without written permission from IIT.

 3.2 Freedom of expression